Stay cool, calm and collected while working from home with these tried and tested styles

-Whether you’re struggling to style your hair during your Government-approved daily walks, cycles or runs, or you’re in a working from home styling rut, nailing effortlessly cool hair can be easier said than done.
-So, we tasked two of the Layered team to put some trending updos to the test….
+In a working from home styling rut?
+Yeah, we feel you; nailing effortlessly cool hair can be easier said than done.
+So, we tasked two of the Layered team to try some trending updos – will they pass the Zoom test?

 I don’t have the worst experience with my hair in warmer conditions, but my flat, straight hair becomes a limp mop.
 I struggle to get any height into my roots at the best of times, so when spring and summer swings around – along with the humidity and sweat it inevitably brings – I resign myself to a couple of months of looking like a greasy teenager again.

 But if this is the lot I’m dealt with then I’m going to do my best to style it out, especially now I’m on a daily 11am Zoom with the rest of the team.
 Having finally (sort of, maybe) cracked how to nail down a slicked-back editorial look I took inspiration from the likes of Olivia Palermo and Burberry AW19 with a sleek low bun.

 I like to wash my hair in an evening, so when I know it’s going to be seriously hot or humid I swap out my usual conditioner with a nourishing mask.
 I like the Goldwell Kerasilk Color Intensive Luster Mask, which leaves my hair incredibly soft, and I’ll add a touch of styling cream or leave-in conditioner (I like the TIGI Copyright Care Styling Cream) as well, to really push that silky, sleek look to the max when I blow dry it.